Yulduz0525/typography-lib/README.md

-# Typography-pack
+# Typography-packgs

  This package combines TypeScript and CSS used to create various text components using the styled-components library.
 These components are useful for creating custom styles for different types of text.

 ## Installation

-npm install typography-pack
+npm install typography-packgs

 ### Package purpose